Your Questions Answered

 May I rent the property for a private dinner?

 Absolutely!
 We are long-time hospitality professionals with four decades of experience between us and can create an unforgettable experience for your group.
-Think linens, china, crystal and silverware on a gorgeous table set for an elegant al fresco dinner overlooking the pond.
+Think linens, china, crystal and silverware on a gorgeous table set for an elegant al fresco dinner overlooking the gardens and pond.

 Are your chicken/duck eggs organic?